Up

 Recent Publications

-Western Purple Martin genetic relationships - comparison of populations using mitochondrial DNA analysis
+Western Purple Martin genetic relationships - comparison of eastern and western populations using mitochondrial DNA analysis

 Baker, A. J., A. D. Greenslade, L. M. Darling and J. C. Finlay.
 2008.
 High genetic diversity in the Blue-listed British Columbia population of the Purple Martin maintained by multiple sources of immigrants.
 Conservation Genetics, Vol. 9, Num.
 3, June 2008.